The Volokh Conspiracy

 These splits do not really show one of the Court's newest justices as being more "conservative" than the other, but they do suggest meaningful differences in method and underlying jurisprudence.
 While this week Justice Gorsuch seems to have joined the Court's liberals and Justice Kavanaugh tended to stick with the Court's conservatives, in last week's Apple antitrust case they split in the opposite direction.

 I am reluctant to draw broad conclusions about the meaning of these differences, as it is still early.
 Justice Kavanaugh appears (thus far) to be a bit more of a pragmatist and seems to show greater judicial humility, which is not at all unusual for a junior justice.
 Justice Gorsuch, on the other hand, seems more comfortable embracing more stark, formalist approaches to various questions.
-It's also possible we are beginning to see differences that are a product of their respective experiences—a difference that could explain their disagreements on questions of Indian Law, something that arises far more often on Tenth Circuit (which Justice Gorsuch sat) than in Washington, D.C.
+It's also possible we are beginning to see differences that are a product of their respective experiences—a difference that could explain their disagreements on questions of Indian Law, something that arises far more often on Tenth Circuit (on which Justice Gorsuch sat) than in Washington, D.C.

 While it may be premature to draw broad conclusions about the nature of their differences, these splits show that Trump's two nominees to the Court are anything but carbon copies or clones of one another.